offscale/offscale-rfcs/[offregister] 2nd YAML concept.md

   - name: 'cluster-require-full-coverage'
     type: 'boolean'
 ```

+Note the `*_entry_points` keys.
+These are expected to be set by a parent service or package.

 ## Package (for a PaaS)
 Sets requirements for multi-tenant PaaS, including initial applications, initial services and location.